NoF0rte/slack-slurp/README.md

 # Slack-Slurp
 What is slack-slurp?
 Slack-slurp is a pentesting social post-exploitation tool for slack.
 It uses Slack's API to search through messages and [trufflehog's](https://github.com/trufflesecurity/trufflehog) secrets detectors to slurp up any juicy information.
 This is a work in progress and more is surely to come.
 Features, bug reports, and pull requests and very much welcome!
+I am a better coder than I am documenter so I apologize for the lack of documentation.

 ## Authentication
 Since `slack-slurp` mainly uses Slack's API, authentication tokens are required to use the tool.
 If a normal user's credentials or session were stolen, two tokens are required.
 Only one token is required if a slack bot token was retrieved, though the tool might not fully work depending on the permissions of the token.